typelevel/typelevel.github.com/src/projects/contributing-guide.md

 - **Discussion:** How you see the pull request in context.
 For example, list risks and caveats and how they could be mitigated.
 If existing projects may be negatively affected, you should disclose this here, with particular attention to possible compatibility breakages and regressions.
 - **Additional work:** If applicable, highlight anything you need help with or feedback on, and describe any necessary or potential follow-up work.

-> **Note:** You may not need *every* one of these components, and you do not need to copy this exact structure.
+> You may not need *every* one of these components, and you do not need to copy this exact structure.
 Always ask yourself what would be most helpful for reviewers, and try to balance brevity and thoroughness appropriately.

 ### Contribute Only What You Stand Behind